 In 2015 the KAZA TFCA master integrated development plan (IDP) was approved by the partner countries and, along with the five country-IDPs, will guide the development of the TFCA.
 Six wildlife dispersal areas that emphasise the interconnectivity of the various protected areas, were identified for development: Kwando River, Zambezi-Chobe floodplain, Zambezi-Mosi Oa Tunya, Hwange-Kazuma–Chobe, Hwange-Makgadikgadi-Nxai and Khaudum-Ngamiland.
 Following the adoption of the KAZA TFCA master IDP, KfW donated funding for its implementation.

-On 8 April, the KAZA Secretariat and Peace Parks Foundation signed an MoU to formalise the long-standing cooperation and partnership in the development of KAZA TFCA.
+On 8 April 2016, the KAZA Secretariat and Peace Parks Foundation signed a memorandum of understanding to formalise the long-standing cooperation and partnership in the development of KAZA TFCA.
 The MoU provides direction on areas of collaboration.

 On 2 September, traditional leaders from four of the five partner countries met in Livingstone, Zambia.
-This was the first time that these leaders met as a collective grouping, not confined to the sovereign borders of the five individual countries, but united by common challenges facing the communities that they represent.
-In a noteworthy step toward developing the TFCA, the government of Botswana, through its Ministry of Environment, Wildlife and Tourism, and the KAZA Secretariat signed a hosting agreement, which will allow the secretariat to operate as a legal entity, able to sign contracts, fundraise and appoint staff.
+This was the first time that these leaders had met as a collective grouping, not confined to the sovereign borders of the five individual countries, but united by common challenges facing the communities they represent.
+In a noteworthy step towards developing the TFCA, the government of Botswana, through its Ministry of Environment, Wildlife and Tourism, and the KAZA Secretariat signed a hosting agreement, which will allow the secretariat to operate as a legal entity, with the ability to sign contracts, raise funds and appoint staff.
 This is the first peace park in Africa that now has its own legal persona.

 The KAZA univisa, first introduced as a one-year pilot project in November 2014, was relaunched in December.
 The visa allows visitors access to Zambia and Zimbabwe for the duration of one month.
 It also covers access to Botswana for day trips through the Kazungula border post.